aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 title: Branchless `max()`
 ---

-Recently a colleague posed a question he'd gotten in an interview: write `max()` without branches.
+Recently a coworker told me about a question he'd gotten in an interview: write `max()` without branches.

+Branchless programming strikes me as similar "game" to code golf (writing a program in as few lines or characters as possible), though occasionally it has real utility.
-Branchless programming is somewhat of a category of programming challenges similar to code golf, though occasionally with real utility.
-If done in a non-trivial way, it could create an algorithm implementation that out-performs a "branchy" implementation on heavily-pipelined CPUs in hot paths.
+For example, if the branchless program is a non-trivial transformation, it could out-perform a "branchy" implementation on heavily-pipelined CPUs in hot paths.

+Let's start with the trivial, "branchy" implementation:

 ~~~ cpp
 int branchy_max(int a, int b) {